Douglas Ivester

-Douglas Ivester (born 1947) is an American businessman.
+Melvin Douglas Ivester (born 1947) is an American businessman.
 He served as the chairman and chief executive officer of The Coca-Cola Company from 1997 to 2000.

 Early life

-Melvin Douglas Ivester was born in 1947 in New Holland, Georgia.
+Ivester was born in New Holland, Georgia.
 He attended New Holland Elementary School, where he met Kay Grindle in the third grade.
 He grew up to marry her.
-He attended North Hall High School and went on to the University of Georgia, where he earned a degree in accounting, graduating with honors in 1969 from the university’s Terry College of Business.
+He attended North Hall High School and went on to the University of Georgia, where he earned a degree in accounting, graduating with honors in 1969 from the university's Terry College of Business.

 Career

 Ivester began his career with the accounting firm of Ernst and Ernst.

 In 1979, Ivester joined Coca-Cola as assistant controller and director of corporate auditing, and in 1981 he became the youngest vice president in the company's history.
 Two years later he was elected senior vice president of finance, and in 1985 he was elected CFO at the age of 37.
 Ivester was elected chairman of the board and chief executive officer of The Coca-Cola Company on October 23, 1997.
 Ivester received a retirement package estimated to be worth $166 million.
 Ivester received the FIFA Order of Merit in 1996.

 Ivester serves on the board of directors of SunTrust Bank, now Truist Financial.

-In 1996 Ivester was honored with an Edison Achievement Award for his commitment to innovation throughout his career.
+In 1996, Ivester was honored with an Edison Achievement Award for his commitment to innovation throughout his career.

+In 1999, he earned a Horatio Alger Award for his achievements and pursuit of education despite adversity.

+In 2025, Ivester earned an honorary doctorate from the University of Georgia including for his notable support of the university, for his assistance to, and development of, "thousands" of students, and for his professional successes.

 Philanthropy

 Ivester contributes to the University of Georgia and its Terry College of Business as Executive-at-Large through the "Deer Run Fellows" program.
+He made a $20.5 million endowment to the University of Georgia's School of Nursing in April 2026, which will be named after his wife Victoria Kay Ivester.